andrew/ultimate-awesome/README.md

 - [Awesome-Computational-Structural-Biology](https://github.com/pengzhangzhi/Awesome-Computational-Structural-Biology) - A curated list of awesome self-learning materials in Computational Structural Biology, such as sources, tutorials, etc.
 - [awesome-clir](https://github.com/ryanzhumich/awesome-clir) - A curated list of resources for Cross-lingual Information Retrieval (CLIR).
 - [awesome-darknet](https://github.com/shadawck/awesome-darknet) - Networks and Tools that are used to access and navigate on "darknets".
-- [awesome-sdn](https://github.com/snlab-freedom/awesome-sdn) - An awesome list of papers, projects and communities about SDN.
 - [awesome-crowds](https://github.com/suchow/awesome-crowds) - A curated list of awesome resources on crowdsourcing, human computation, and online behavioral experiments.
 - [marvelorder](https://github.com/ThatGuySam/marvelorder) - Keeps track of previous and upcoming Marvel Movies and Series ordered by release, chronologically, by Official Disney+ In Universe Timeline, and more. .
+- [awesome-chinese-learning](https://github.com/thomashirtz/awesome-chinese-learning) - Repository to share curated resources and tips accumulated while studying in China.
 - [Awesome-Deep-Group-Recommendation](https://github.com/yueliu1999/Awesome-Deep-Group-Recommendation) - Awesome Deep Group Recommendation is a collection of SOTA, novel deep group recommendation methods (papers, codes, and datasets).
 - [awesome-oss-data-analytics](https://github.com/Aleyasen/awesome-oss-data-analytics) - A curated list of open source alternatives for data analytics start-up products.  .
 - [belajar-ngoding-bhs-indo](https://github.com/amuritna/belajar-ngoding-bhs-indo) - "Awesome list" of Indonesian programming resources. / Daftar bahan belajar pemrograman berbahasa Indonesia.